The Spacetime Interval

 Figure: Relationships between deltas of space and tme in the spacetime interval as functions of the angle theta from the line of sight

-The figure details relationships between Ds2, Dd, and Dt.
+The figure details relationships between the deltas: Ds2, Dd, and Dt.
 Notice that a square of the temporal difference in the occurrence times of the related events is subtracted from, rather than added to, a spatial aspect of event differences because of the convention, e0 · e0 = -1.

 The universality of the speed of light c between the occurrence of an event and its observation (also an event) in each of relatively moving reference frames guarantees that the equation